clemenssielaff/notf/pynotf/pynotf/scene/scene.md

 Transitions are built-in, because they need to own two other Layouts, something that we do not allow for user-defined Layouts.
 We do however allow complete customization of the Transition process, this should therefore not be a problem in practice.
 In fact, I think the fact that a Transition is-a Layout can be completely irrelevant to the user.

-Apart from the two children, Transitions also contain a reference to their parent Layout or Widget so that they can replace themselves with their target Layout on completion.
+Apart from the two children, Transitions also contain a reference to their (optional) parent Layout so that they can replace themselves with their target Layout on completion.
-Alternatively (if possible) they might actually "become" the target Layout, in which case the parent reference can be omitted.
+Alternatively (if possible) they might actually "become" the target Layout.
+In that case, we can omit the parent Layout field.

 In order to start a transition, the Widget has a method
 ```python